HariSK20/DLG_YouTube-Downloader/README.md

 Steps to Use:

 1. Clone this Repo
+2. Open dlg.py and enter your default directory as the path variable on the top of the code.
-2. Run dlg.py
+3. Save and Run dlg.py
+4. Enter the link and confirm.
+5. The video will be downloaded at the default location!

-3. While confirming the video/ playlist pressing a/A instead of y/Y will give you access to the **Advanced options** menu!
+Tip: While confirming the video/ playlist pressing a/A instead of y/Y will give you access to the **Advanced options** menu!

+By default, it will download the highest resolution Progressive Video( Video and audio in a single file).
+It's usually is 360p.
+So for downloading higher resolution video, go to the advanced options menu and select the resolution from the available.

+For playlists it will always be the default untill in the near future we could change that :-).

 made by Harishankar S Kumar